Leasehold Conveyancing in West Wickham - Get a Quote from the leasehold experts approved by your lender

 • Clauses dealing with recovering service charges for expenditure on the building or common parts.

-A defective lease can cause issues when trying to sell a property as they can affect a potential buyer’s ability to obtain a mortgage.
-Lloyds TSB Bank, Skipton Building Society, and Platform Home Loans Ltd all have very detailed conveyancing instructions when it comes to what is expected in a lease.
-If a mortgage lender believes that the lease does not cover certain provisions they may refuse to grant the mortgage, obliging the buyer to withdraw.
+You may have a problem when selling your property if you have a defective lease as they can affect a potential buyer’s ability to obtain a mortgage.
+HSBC Bank, Leeds Building Society, and Bank of Ireland all have express requirements when it comes to what is expected in a lease.
+If a mortgage lender believes that the lease does not cover certain provisions they may refuse to grant the mortgage, obliging the buyer to pull out.

 Other Topics